scalapb/ScalaPB/sbt-settings.md

 ## Defaults

-By default, the plugin assumes your `proto` files are under `src/main/protobuf`, however this is configurable using the `PB.sourceDirectories` setting.
+By default, the plugin assumes your `proto` files are under `src/main/protobuf`, however this is configurable using the `sourceDirectories in PB.protobufConfig` setting.

 The sbt-scalapb plugin uses [sbt-protobuf](https://github.com/sbt/sbt-protobuf) so all the options of